carpetxie/math50-final-project/README.md

 ### 4. Classical Linear Regression (Multiple Predictors & Residuals)

 In addition to our classifier-based experiments, we also apply the classical linear regression tools required by the course.
-Unlike the previous sections, the goal here is not to build a composer classifier but to use our dataset to illustrate **multiple-predictor regression, residual diagnostics, ridge regression, and the bias–variance tradeoff**.
+Unlike the previous sections, the goal here is not to build a composer classifier but to use our dataset to illustrate **multiple-predictor regression, residual diagnostics, ridge regression, and the bias-variance tradeoff**.

 Through the `regression_analysis.py` script, a multiple-predictor linear regression was fit using all 10 features at once, where: